gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 Today, [etcd-druid](https://github.com/gardener/etcd-druid) mainly acts as an etcd cluster provisioner (creation, maintenance and deletion).
 In future, capabilities of etcd-druid will be enhanced via [etcd-member](https://github.com/gardener/etcd-druid/blob/8ac70d512969c2e12e666d923d7d35fdab1e0f8e/docs/proposals/04-etcd-member-custom-resource.md) proposal by providing it access to much more detailed information about each etcd cluster member.
 While we enhance the reconciliation and monitoring capabilities of etcd-druid, it still lacks the ability to allow users to invoke `out-of-band` tasks on an existing etcd cluster.

 There are new learnings while operating etcd clusters at scale.
 It has been observed that we regularly need capabilities to trigger `out-of-band` tasks which are outside of the purview of a regular etcd reconciliation run.
 Many of these tasks are multi-step processes, and performing them manually is error-prone, even if an operator follows a well-written step-by-step guide.
 Thus, there is a need to automate these tasks.
-Some examples of an `on-demand/out-of-band` operations:
+Some examples of an `on-demand/out-of-band` tasks:

-* Recover from a permanent quorum loss.
+* Recover from a permanent quorum loss of etcd cluster.
 * Trigger an on-demand full/delta snapshot.
 * Trigger an on-demand snapshot compaction.
 * Trigger an on-demand maintenance of etcd cluster.